Select Page

 With consignment, the supplier (consigner) hands over their inventory but doesn’t transfer ownership or make any money until the retailer (consignee) sells that inventory to their customers.
 Read that again if you need to.
 We know it was a mouthful.

-Once the retailer makes a sale, the supplier will make a profit and pay the retailer a commission (often 20-60% of final sales).
+Once the retailer makes a sale, the supplier will profit and pay the retailer a commission (often 20-60% of final sales).
 If the retailer fails to sell all the stock, they can return any unsold items to the supplier risk-free.

 Selling on consignment can be a great way to bring in extra cash flow and get your name out there from more of the world to see.

-VMI stands for vendor-managed inventory.
-Just like its name suggests, the vendor is responsible for managing their own inventory supply.
+Vendor-managed inventory (VMI) is precisely what it sounds like.
+A vendor is responsible for managing their own inventory supply.
 VMI is a business model for maintaining inventory, as opposed to consignment inventory, which is a way to exchange inventory ownership.

 Consignment vs. wholesale